microsoft/onnxruntime/docs/Coding_Conventions_and_Standards.md

   * Use ORT_DISALLOW_COPY_ASSIGNMENT_AND_MOVE initially
   * See the other ORT_DISALLOW_* macros in https://github.com/microsoft/onnxruntime/blob/master/include/onnxruntime/core/common/common.h
 * Don't use else after return. see: [https://llvm.org/docs/CodingStandards.html#don-t-use-else-after-a-return](https://llvm.org/docs/CodingStandards.html#don-t-use-else-after-a-return)
 * Don't overuse std::shared\_ptr.
 Use std::shared\_ptr only if it's not clear when and where the object will be deallocated.
+See also: [https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#Rf-shared_ptr](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#Rf-shared_ptr)
 * Avoid using the 'long' type, which could be either 32 bits or 64 bits.

 #### Clang-format